kagenocookie/ReachForGodot/README.md

 - there are several import options to choose from so you don't need to wait for the whole game to convert:
     - Placeholders: will generate the direct gameobjects of the scene and only placeholders for any subfolder scn file
     - Import just his scene: will fully generate everything inside this scene and only make placefolders for subfolders.
 This is recommended for anything that contains a lot of subfolders like the main / root scenes
-    - Import missing objects: will import everything within this scn file as well as all subfolders that don't exist yet, but anything that's already in the tree will be left untouched; _Bear in mind that this will take a while for the root scene and the editor will probably not like it as godot isn't quite optimized for open world data streaming and huge node trees - prefer to use the previous two options for individual scn files linking to a lot of content_
+    - Import missing objects: will import everything within this scn file as well as all subfolders that don't exist yet, but anything that's already in the tree will be left untouched; _Bear in mind that this will take a while if done on the root scene and the editor will probably not like it as godot isn't quite optimized for open world data streaming and huge node trees - prefer to use the previous two options for individual scn files linking to a lot of content_
     - Discard and reimport: The tree will be reset and everything reimported, but meshes and other assets will be kept and reused
     - Force reimport: will import and replace all existing data, any meshes and other assets will also be reimported instead of reused
 - nested scn files are imported using a proxy node system and linked through PackedScenes, this is to mitigate editor performance dying due to having too much stuff loaded at once